 Getting this right means:

 Planning begins when a young person is at school and can involve discussions with relevant people as early as S2.
-These can be with guidance teachers, support for learning staff or an appropriate agency such as Skills Development Scotland as stated in the Education (Additional Support for Learning) (Scotland) Act 2014.
-These discussions will explore a young person's strengths, areas for development and ambitions for the future, which are likely to evolve over the transitions period.
+These can be with guidance teachers, support for learning staff or an appropriate agency such as Skills Development Scotland.
+These discussions should explore a young person's strengths, areas for development and ambitions for the future, which are likely to evolve over the transitions period.
 Plans begun at an early date should be regularly reviewed and updated by those involved in the planning process, their carers and their support team.

 Children with exceptional healthcare needs will have involvement of multiple agencies and health professionals.
 Consideration should be given to the amount of times parents, carers and young people tell their story and planning needs to be coherent and joined-up.